 Once all this is done, you need to verify your listing.
 This is simple to do but crucial to complete.
-This is because Google won’t include your business in its results until it’s confirmed it to be a real organisation.
-Another important thing to get right in your GMB page are the subcategories you use for your business.
+This is because Google won’t include your business in its results until it’s confirmed to be a real organisation.
+Another important thing to get right on your GMB page is the subcategories you use for your business.
 These are particularly useful if your business is based in multiple locations.
 For more on Google My Business, check out the video below:

 Review your NAP for consistency